skx/sysbox/README.md

 The tools in this repository started out as being simple ports of the tools in my [previous repository](https://github.com/skx/sysadmin-util), however I've now started to expand them and fold in things I've used/created in the past.

-You can view a brief list of the commands via:
+You can view a summary of the available subcommands via:

     $ sysbox help